replit/play/README.md

 This will put a tall, black box in the middle of the screen.

 If you want to change where the image is on the screen, try changing `x=0` (horizontal position) and `y=0` (vertical position).
 Just like Scratch, the middle of the screen is x=0, y=0.
 Increasing x moves the image right and decreasing x moves the image left.
-Likeswise, increasing y moves the image up and decreasing y moves the image down.
+Likewise, increasing y moves the image up and decreasing y moves the image down.
 You can also change the color by changing `'black'` to another color name, like `'orange'`.

 #### `play.new_image()`